Partition identities from higher level crystals of $A_1^{(1)}$: Non-specialised character formulas for level 2 standard modules

 \subsection{The module $L(2\Lambda_1)$}

-Finally, we conclude with the character formula for the module $L(2\Lambda_1)$, whose ground state path $\cdots \ot b_2 \ot b_0 \ot b_2 \ot b_0 $ is of period $2$.
-Apart from the fixed last parts of the multi-grounded partitions, everything works in the same way as in the previous section, so we provide less detail this time.
+We conclude with the character formula \eqref{eq:a13} for the module $L(2\Lambda_1)$, whose ground state path $\cdots \ot b_2 \ot b_0 \ot b_2 \ot b_0 $ is again of period $2$.
+Here we need to study the multi-grounded partitions in $_2^2\Pp_{c_0 c_2}^{\gg}$, and apart from the fixed last parts which are now $(1_{c_0},-1_{c_2})$, everything works in the same way as in the previous section.
+We obtain the generating function